 Can highlights be shared?

-For Heatmap highlights, they can be shared with team members that have access to your Hotjar Organization.
-Recording highlights can be shared both internally and externally.
+Heatmap and Recordings highlights can be shared with team members that have access to your Hotjar Organization.
+You can also download highlights as PNG and MP4 files.

 Coming soon: Survey and Feedback highlights